solana-labs/solana-program-library/docs/src/confidential-token/quickstart.md

 balance will appear in the "pending" balance, which means that the user cannot immediately access the funds.

-To move a balance from "pending" to "available" simply run:
+To move a balance from "pending" to "available", simply run:

 ```console
 $ spl-token apply-pending-balance --address <ACCOUNT_PUBKEY>